willstepp/writings/joseph-the-son/jts.md

 “Who is buried here?”

-“That is Mr. Hight’s first wife, Carol.
+“That is Mr. Hight’s first wife.
+Ms. Carol.
 She died from breast cancer in nineteen sixty three.
-I always remember the date because that’s when I was born.
-I’m sure it says on the marker there, but you can’t see it.”
+I always remember the year cause that’s when I was born.
+I’m sure it says on the marker there but its covered up with grass.”

-They continued around the house and Jacob briefly caught a glimpse into the den, where he saw an old man in a robe on a recliner.
+Beth and Jacob continued around the house, stopping at a stone bird feeder filled with leaves.
+Admiring it, Jacob briefly caught a glimpse into the big window on that side, perhaps the den area where he saw an old man in a robe sitting on a recliner.
 The man was not doing anything.
 Not reading.
 Not watching television.
-Not even thinking from all appearances.
-He just stared into space.
-His gray hair disheveled, his whiskers long skin papery and pale.
+Not even thinking the way it looked.
+Just staring into empty space.
+His gray hair was disheveled, his whiskers long and skin papery pale.
 Alone in the dim room.

 When they came around again to the front Jacob did not walk onto the porch.
-He started towards the drive where a beat up old car sat uneven, one of the tires low.
+He started towards the drive where a beat-up old jalopy sat uneven, one of the tires low.
+Olive green in color.

-“Ms. Hight, thank you for taking the time to talk with me today and for showing me your house.
+“Ms. Hight,” Jacob turned to her, “thank you for taking the time to talk with me today and for showing me your house.
 I don’t want to take up any more of your time.”

-“Oh, its not a bother.
+“Oh, its no bother.
 I like the company.
 And please call me Beth.
 I don’t deserve that formality.”

-Jacob smiled.
+He smiled.

 “Even so, ma’am.
 I mean Beth.
 Please tell Joseph to be at my place at eight am.
 Just behind the church there.
 I’m gonna go see about those other boys too, before it gets too dark.”